Seedmanc/Tumblr-image-sorter/Opera native/README.md

 4. If you have flash plugins disabled by default or requiring activation on demand you will need to go to the `Content` tab and enable them for those sites as well.
 5. Go to any tumblr blog or your dashboard and see if the page title is being marked with "Ready:[ " after loading, this indicates that the POST script works.
 Then trying accessing any image from a photo post with tags and see if the download button appears on the image page, this would indicate that the GET script works as well.

+For the rest of configuration, head over to the [main readme section](https://github.com/Seedmanc/Tumblr-image-sorter#usage).

 I also recommend installing the [No Click to Activate](https://addons.opera.com/en/extensions/details/no-click-to-activate/) addon, because having to click the flash button twice every time might be annoying.